 - Assist individuals to achieve successful withdrawal from opioids.

 - Reduce episodes of illegal and other harmful drug use.

 All aspects of service provision are aimed at reducing harm to the individual, the family/whanau and the community.

 - Not induce sedation or euphoria.

 Maintenance doses are individualised to assist the patient to achieve their negotiated treatment goals.

-Any increase/decrease in dose should be based on a clinical assessment, including a serum methadone or suboxone level if appropriate (see Serum levels).
+Any increase/decrease in dose should be based on a clinical assessment.
+This clinical assessment might include a serum methadone level.

 To achieve these aims the service focuses on: